Improve Your Sleep, Beauty! 6 Easy Tips To Feel Your Best

 P.S.
 If it does happen, don't beat yourself up for it.

-But remember that not following a sleep and wake up schedule detracts from your body's ability to stay on it's circadian rhythm.
-A regular pattern of sleep helps you fall asleep earlier and better, because your body knows when the time is right.
+But just remember that not following a sleep and wake schedule detracts from your body's natural ability to stay on its circadian rhythm.
+Establishing a regular pattern of sleep helps you fall asleep earlier and better because your body knows when the time is right.

-Its become pretty normal to take your phone to bed with you or to watch TV in bed.
+It's become pretty normal to take your phone to bed with you or to watch TV in bed.
 But, there have been studies proving that the blue light from these screens can actually delay the body's production of melatonin (what helps you naturally fall asleep).

-Some lights around the house can also cause this issue, but they do make blue light blocking bulbs that make falling asleep easier.
-Other ways to avoid blue light too close to bed are blue-light glasses and nighttime mode on devices.
+Some lights around the house can also cause this issue, but they do make blue light-blocking bulbs that make falling asleep easier.
+Other ways to avoid excessive exposure to blue light too close to bedtime are with blue-light glasses and nighttime mode on devices.

 4) Putting Bookends On Your Day Helps Your Sleep Schedule

-But one thing that everyone should try: putting "bookends" on the day.
+But one thing that everyone should try that can improve a sleep schedule is putting "bookends" on the day.
 This helps you establish a routine and prepares your body and mind for taking on the day or getting a good night's rest.

 Without a way to officially "end" the day, the mind might wander to things that happened earlier in the week, to the big meeting you have in the morning, or anything else that decides to pop into your mind and prevent you from falling asleep.

 Ideas For "Bookending" Your Days To Help With Sleep Patterns